-This regulatory guide describes a fire protection program for permanently shutdown nuclear power plants that is acceptable to the NRC staff for meeting the requirements of 10 CFR 50.48(f), regarding fire protection for permanently shutdown nuclear power plants.

-Because of the dynamics of the decommissioning process, the licensee's fire protection program should be re-evaluated and revised as necessary to reflect the facility condition through the various stages of decommissioning in accordance with this regulatory guide.
+This regulatory guide describes a fire protection program for permanently shutdown nuclear power plants that is acceptable to the NRC staff for meeting the requirements of 10 CFR 50.48(f) regarding fire protection for permanently shutdown nuclear power plants.
+Because of the dynamics of the decommissioning process, the licensee's fire protection program should be reevaluated at least annually and revised as necessary to reflect the facility condition through the various stages of decommissioning in accordance with this regulatory guide.
 The fire protection program should address the following performance objectives.

-- Prevent fires from occurring.
-Administrative controls and, where possible, physical features (e.g., barriers or other physical separation of combustibles from ignition sources) should be implemented that provide reasonable assurance that fires will not occur. - Rapidly detect, control, and extinguish fires that do occur.
+- Prevent fires.
+Administrative controls and, where possible, physical features (e.g., barriers or other physical separation of combustibles from ignition sources) should be implemented to provide reasonable assurance that fires will not occur. - Rapidly detect, control, and extinguish fires that do occur and could result in a radiological hazard.
 Appropriate levels of fire protection, including detection systems, automatic or manual fire suppression systems, water supplies, and emergency response capability, should be provided based on the fire hazards present. - Minimize the risk to the public, environment, and plant personnel resulting from fires that could result in a release of radioactive materials.
-Plant SSCs important to the prevention or mitigation of fire-induced releases of radioactive materials should be provided with the appropriate level of fire protection.
+Plant SSCs important to the prevention or mitigation of fire-induced releases of radioactive materials should have an appropriate level of fire protection.
 Plant personnel should be adequately trained in emergency response procedures for fire events.